-Each school will be supported by a University Liaison for Research, Development and Specialist Expertise in sustainability for their regional universities; Business Planning and Management through a regional consultant contact; and the UN Sustainable Development Goals through a regional United Nations Youth contact.
+Each participating school is supported by a University Liaison for Research, Development and Specialist Expertise in sustainability for their regional universities; Business Planning and Management through a regional consultant contact; and the UN Sustainable Development Goals through a regional United Nations Youth contact.

 Role of Regional Universities

 We would like this person to visit the school in the March timeframe, and talk about what the University is doing in the sustainability space, and how students can link in and find out more information if required.
 We expect this to take about 1 hour, and hopefully, will support the University’s community liaison program as well.
 A Project Team member can join in for this session and be available to take overall questions on the program from students and teachers.
 Our project office team will be in touch to assist with the logistics.

 Universities Sustainability Consortium: Finally, we are looking to link up each of the Universities who are supporting the program across the country, into a Sustainability Consortium.
-This will enable an exchange ideas and learning from the pilot stage in Australia, ready for expansion to other countries interested in the program – including Mauritius, Zimbabwe, Kenya, Tanzania, Singapore, Japan, New Zealand, India, Canada and more.
+This will enable an even better exchange of ideas and learning.

 Who are the key program advisor organisations?
-Questacon, Future Earth Australia, Foundation for Young Australians, Inspiring Australia, Australian National University (ANU), The Frank Fenner Foundation, University of New South Wales (UNSW), University of Technology Sydney (UTS), James Cook University (JCU), UN Information Centre (UNIC) Canberra and the OnePlanet Partnership.
+Questacon, Future Earth Australia, Foundation for Young Australians, Inspiring Australia, Australian National University (ANU), The Frank Fenner Foundation, University of New South Wales (UNSW), University of Technology Sydney (UTS), James Cook University (JCU), Curtin University, UN Information Centre (UNIC) Canberra and the OnePlanet Partnership.

 How will the program move from the Australian and the international pilot?
-The program and website have been developed to be replicated and scalable beyond Australia, facilitating potential adoption by other countries.
-The potential outcome over a three-year period is a model that can lead to a global Young Persons’ Plan for the Planet, to help achieve the successful delivery of the UN SDGs to 2030 and global sustainable development to 2050.
+The program and website have been developed to be replicated and scalable beyond Australia, facilitating potential adoption by any interested school in any country.
+The outcome over an initial three-year trial period is now a model that can lead to a global Young Persons’ Plan for the Planet, to help achieve the successful delivery of the UN SDGs to 2030 and global sustainable development to 2050.